stevengharris/MarkupEditor/README.md

 The `MarkupToolbar` is a SwiftUI View, so consuming it in UIKit is a bit more complicated than in SwiftUI.
 You also need to create and hook up the `MarkupCoordinator` yourself, something that is done by the SwiftUI `MarkupWebView`.
 Please refer to the UIKitDemo code for a detailed example.
 I'd like there to be less boilerplate code, but I'm also planning on using the MarkupEditor in a SwiftUI app so am likely not to put a lot of effort into that.

-### Customizing Toolbar Contents
+### Customizing The Toolbar

+You can use either a compact style of toolbar with only buttons, or a labeled form that shows what each button does.
+The default style is labeled.
+If you want to use the compact form, set `MarkupEditor.style` to `.compact`.

-You can customize toolbars by eliminating them and/or subsetting their contents.
+You can customize the various toolbars by eliminating them and/or subsetting their contents.
 You do this by creating a new instance of ToolbarContents and assigning it to `ToolbarContents.custom`.
 The `MarkupMenu` also uses the `ToolbarContents` to customize what it holds, so it's important to have set `ToolbarContents.custom` *before* creating the `MarkupMenu`.
 An easy way to do that is to set it up in your `AppDelegate` by overriding `init()`.
-Here is an example that eliminates the `CorrectionToolbar` (that holds the `Undo` and `Redo` buttons) and `InsertToolbar`,  and only includes Bold, Italic, and Underline as formats in the FormatToolbar.
+Here is an example that eliminates the `CorrectionToolbar` (that holds the `Undo` and `Redo` buttons) and only includes Bold, Italic, and Underline as formats in the FormatToolbar.
+It also sets up to use the compact style and to allow local images (as discussed below):

 ```
 override init() {
+    MarkupEditor.style = .compact
+    MarkupEditor.allowLocalImages = true
     let myToolbarContents = ToolbarContents(
         correction: false,  // No undo/redo buttons, but will still show up in Edit menu
-        insert: false,      // Eliminate the entire InsertToolbar
         // Remove code, strikethrough, subscript, and superscript as formatting options
         formatContents: FormatContents(code: false, strike: false, subSuper: false)
     )